deffen3/rally_game/README.md

 For now I am prioritizing the goal of having fun making a game higher than the goal of writing good rust code.
 I know the code is pretty crap for now, lots of code duplication!

 TODO:
-1. Get UI working, and display player's health, armor, and shields
+1. Get UI working, and display player's health, armor, and shields -DONE
 2. Create a Hitbox component, and create a hitbox detection function

 ## How to run